kiranreddyrebel/kiranreddyrebel.github.io/README.md

 **Legal consequences**

-Removing Zee support from Kodi addon as of 14 JULY because its illegal (DRM protected playlists)
+Removing Zee support from Kodi addon as of 14 JULY because its illegal (DRM protected playlists).